SimonSebechlebsky/notification_centre/README.md

 `user_attributes` which are applied to a particular user.
 Currently it can be only "name" or "created_at", but it's easily extendible.

 Complete CRUD routes are available for notifications accesible only by admin users.
+(The typical rails routes)

 ### User notifications